 Degenerative disc disease can be a nagging condition or one that causes severe pain that needs immediate treatment.
 Problems with the discs of the back may or may not be associated with sciatic nerve pain.
 Generally, 40% of people age 40 will be affected while 80% of people age 80 will have significant degenerative disc pain and disease.

 Complaints about failing discs in the spine are usually the same from patient to patient – they are in great pain, and unable to do what they enjoy doing without suffering.
-Many of them have been living with the disease for years and it’s only been recent that they haven’t been able to go on without increased discomfort.
+Many of them have been living with discomfort for years.
+And recently the pain has gotten worse.
+The symptoms have are so intolerable that it is a life altering problem.

 Treatment for Degenerative Disc Disease at ACN Wellness